cowlet/cowlet.github.io/_posts/2013-09-15-understanding-data-science-feature-extraction-with-r.markdown

 ---
 layout: post
 title:  "Understanding data science: feature extraction with R"
-description: "Data science starts with visualising and condensing your data using feature extraction.
-Here's how to do it!"
+description: "Getting stuck in to a data science problem can be intimidating.
+This article shows one way to start, by using R to examine an open dataset."
 ---

 Getting stuck in to a data science problem can be intimidating.
 This article shows one way to start, by using [R][r] to examine an open dataset.
 Keep reading for a walkthrough of how to: